 Have you ever wondered why Apple used black and grey as its brand colour?
 Or why Google used multiple colours for its logo?
 The answer is pretty simple – to make the logo eye-catching and aesthetically pleasing.
 Today, when we think of Apple, the image that comes to our mind is – bitten black apple on the background of an iPhone.
 This black icon is a symbol of style, technology, quality and excellence.
-The logo is the ultimate game-changer here.
+The logo design is the ultimate game-changer here.
 According to research, 92% of people acknowledge that visual appearance is the most persuasive marketing factor overall.

 Whether you’re bootstrapping a business or planning to change your brand logo, understanding the impact of brand colour on consumer behaviour will help you skyrocket your business.
 In this ultimate guide, we’re going to confabulate on how to pick the right brand colour.
 Stride along with this article till the end.

 Why are brand colours requisite?